ronshabi/libtinyio/README.md

 # LibTinyIO

-Tiny input/output library written in x86-64 assembly
+Tiny input/output library written in x86-64 assembly.

+This is an assignment 2.7 from Igor Zhirkov's book _"Low-Level Programming"_

 build with ```
 ./build.sh```